filecoin-project/FIPs/FIPS/fip-xxxx.md

 ### Properties of F3

 F3 is not identical to classical consensus, however similar to it.
 In a nutshell, the reasons why EC and Filecoin should not rely on classical consensus properties (implemented by existing off-the-shelf BFT consensus protocol) for fast finality are twofold: EC incentive compatibility and resilience to Filecoin power leakage attacks in case of a strong adversary.
-We refer to the accompanying document [Appendix A: F3 requirements specific to Filecoin and EC](https://docs.google.com/document/d/17FBkZzrVWZg2zmq3JJcSZdn7MfbAPC9Lv2FgG42omxo/edit#heading=h.jg4hdeovc1zg) for more details.

 With this in mind, the F3 component interface and properties are given below.